Essential Winter Storm Preparedness Tech Under $150

 NOCO Boost Plus GB40 portable car jump starter with cables

 A dead car battery during a winter storm isn't just inconvenient—it can be dangerous.
-The NOCO GB40 is specifically designed to work in extreme cold (down to -4°F) and can jump-start your car without needing another vehicle.
-It's saved me twice, and I'll never drive without one in winter.
+The NOCO Boost Plus GB40 is specifically designed to work in extreme cold (down to -4°F) and can jump-start your car without needing another vehicle.
+As the #1 Best Seller in Jump Starters, it's saved me twice, and I'll never drive without one in winter.

 Key Features: